godotengine/godot-docs/classes/class_displayserver.rst

 void **window_set_vsync_mode** **(** :ref:`VSyncMode<enum_DisplayServer_VSyncMode>` vsync_mode, :ref:`int<class_int>` window_id=0 **)**

 Sets the V-Sync mode of the given window.
+See also :ref:`ProjectSettings.display/window/vsync/vsync_mode<class_ProjectSettings_property_display/window/vsync/vsync_mode>`.

 See :ref:`VSyncMode<enum_DisplayServer_VSyncMode>` for possible values and how they affect the behavior of your application.

-Depending on the platform and used renderer, the engine will fall back to :ref:`VSYNC_ENABLED<class_DisplayServer_constant_VSYNC_ENABLED>`, if the desired mode is not supported.
+Depending on the platform and used renderer, the engine will fall back to :ref:`VSYNC_ENABLED<class_DisplayServer_constant_VSYNC_ENABLED>` if the desired mode is not supported.

 .. rst-class:: classref-item-separator